You need to grant yourselves the access to the root user account on the Samsung Galaxy A7 smartphone if you are ever going to own the device truly.

 - Download the Samsung USB Drivers on the Windows computer.

-Rooting the Samsung Galaxy A7 SM-A710L smartphone running on the Android 6.0.1 Marshmallow software updates using the CF-Auto-Root tool
+How to Root Samsung Galaxy A7 SM-A710L on Android 6.0.1 Marshmallow Using CF-Auto-Root

 - Unlock the Developer Options menu on the Samsung Galaxy A7 SM-A710L smartphone so you can use the set of options that are available to developers inside it.